mantisbt-plugins/ProjectPages/README.md

 ## Installation

+Extract the release archive to the MantisBT installations plugins folder:

+    cd /var/www/mantisbt/plugins
+    wget -O ProjectPages.zip https://github.com/spmeesseman/Releases/releases/download/v1.0.0/ProjectPages.zip
+    unzip ProjectPages.zip
+    rm -f ProjectPages.zip

+Ensure to use the latest released version number in the download url.

-Install the plugin using the default installation procedure for a MantisBT plugin.
+Install the plugin using the default installation procedure for a MantisBT plugin in `Manage -> Plugins`.

 ## Usage

+The project_id is set to the project_id that the link is to be displayed for.
+It may be `-1` to indicate all projects except for the "All Projects" view itself, and `-2` to indicate all projects, inculding the "All Projects" view.

-Example config_inc.php entry using IFramed plugin:
+Example config_inc.php entry using ProjectPages plugin (and the IFramed plugin):

     $g_plugin_ProjectPages_main_menu_options_front = array(
         array(